the-unicorns/github-actions-template/README.md

 ## Installation

-Selecte the desired script inside .github and copy to your project inside __.github/workspace__
+Select the desired script inside .github and copy to your project inside __.github/workspace__

 ## Actions